-We have included only systematic reviews (systematic literature search. detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2010 that report results for people with a diagnosis of bipolar or related disorders.
-Due to the high volume of systematic reviews we have now limited inclusion to systematic metaanalyses.
-Where no systematic meta-analysis exists for a topic, systematic reviews without meta-analysis are included for that topic.
+We have included only systematic reviews (systematic literature search, detailed methodology with inclusion/exclusion criteria) published in full text, in English, from the year 2010 that report results separately for people with a diagnosis of PTSD.
 Reviews were identified by searching the databases MEDLINE, EMBASE, and PsycINFO.
 Hand searching reference lists of identified reviews was also conducted.
-When multiple copies of review topics were found, the most recent and/or comprehensive review was included.
+Reviews with pooled data are prioritised for inclusion.